Since Brexit, the number of reported hate crimes in England has skyrocketed.

 More worryingly, this uptick has been going strong for a month.
 It has not yet abated.

-And, of course, there is that flood of personal anecdotes being shared online about what it’s like to be on the receiving end of that experience.
-Some of the incidents were even prolonged enough, and nasty enough, that bystanders were able to videotape them, and share the videos too.
+There is that flood of personal anecdotes being shared online about what it’s like to be on the receiving end of that experience.
+Some of the incidents were prolonged enough, and nasty enough, that bystanders could videotape them, and share the videos too.

-So, there are always a slew of reasons for why you might vote for one thing or another – in this case, to stay in the EU, or leave.
-That’s not the thing I want to discuss at this moment.
+There are always a slew of reasons for why you might vote for one thing or another: in this case, to stay in the EU, or leave.
+That’s not what I want to discuss at this moment.

 I am thinking more about the swaths of British racists and xenophobes who are visibly celebrating the Brexit outcome.
-It is impossible to deny that racism and xenophobia definitely helped drive the Brexit vote, and now the people who voted Brexit specifically for those reasons seem to see it as an encouraging affirmation of their world view.
-They seem to feel so much more confident in doing and saying things that, until one month back, were considered distasteful and bigoted and “just not done”.
+It is impossible to deny that racism and xenophobia helped drive the Brexit vote.
+Now the people who voted Brexit for those reasons see the tally results as an encouraging affirmation of their world view.
+They seem to feel so much more confident in doing and saying things which, until one month back, were considered distasteful and bigoted and “just not done”.

-(Just like how, in our own country, we have a former KKK Grand Wizard running for senator – and stating that he would never have felt like he could do this before; but now, encouraged by the tone and popularity of Trump’s candidacy, he feels his views might not be so fringe after all.)
+(Just like how, in our own country, we have a former KKK Grand Wizard running for senator, stating that he would never have felt like he could do this before; but now, encouraged by the tone and popularity of Trump’s candidacy, he feels his views might not be so fringe after all.)